flogvit/phaser-swipe/README.md

 The module will automatically understand all arrow keys for understanding up/down/left/right.
 If you use the model, it will call the methods for you.
 If you do not use a model, you will get a direction from check(), but in both ways you will not get a point for where it was pressed.

+It understands the diagonals also, so pressing up and right will return DIRECTION_UP_RIGHT and call model.upRight() if it exists.
+Because two keys need to be pressed, the signal for a single key will not fire until it is released